ucsb-cs184-f24/team09-Shopping/README.md

 # Team-09-Shopping: Shared Grocery List App

-Description: A live and editable grocery list that can be shared with roommates and family members.
+A live and editable grocery list that can be shared with roommates and family members.

 ## Group Members: ##
 - Anika, Github ID: amisra0